 Another option is to pay to have a proper federal background check performed on yourself, this can be a great way to get an idea of what kind of information will turn up on the eventual TSA background check so that individuals can be prepared to answer any questions about their criminal history.

-Aside from simply being aware of the information that will be uncovered during a background check, performing a background check on yourself also allows individuals to find any mistakes on their background checks.
+Aside from simply being aware of the information that will be uncovered during a background check, performing a background check on yourself also allows individuals to find any mistakes in their background checks.
 Mistakes on background checks happen all the time for different reasons so performing a check early gives individuals plenty of time to fix their background check instead of failing an official check and having to go through the trouble of appealing the results with the OPM.

-How to Submit a TSA Background Check Application & How to Check TSA Background Check Status
+How To Submit a TSA Background Check Application & How To Check TSA Background Check Status

 The TSA background check application is submitted during the application process.4 Generally, there is no separate application that needs to be filled out in order to have a background check performed.
 Instead, any background check information, such as details on the fingerprinting process, will be provided on the application itself.